 - In Inglourious Basterds, Shoshanna Dreyfus leaves one for the Nazi high command.
 She didn't plan on dying before it was shown, though.

 - In Baseketball, Ted Denslow leaves his team to Coop this way.
-Also, he sings "I'm Too Sexy."
+He also uses the opportunity to sing "I'm Too Sexy".

 - Scream 3 shows one by Randy, who was killed in the previous film.